Stanley Kubrick: The Shining

 Five days after release on May 23, 1980, Kubrick ordered the deletion of a final scene, in which the hotel manager Ullman (Barry Nelson) visits Wendy (Shelley Duvall) in hospital, believing it unnecessary after witnessing the audience excitement in cinemas at the film's climax.
 The Shining opened to strong box office takings, earning $1 million on the first weekend and earning $30.9 million in America by the end of the year.
 The original critical response was mixed, and King detested the film and disliked Kubrick.
-The Shining is now considered to be a horror classic, and the American Film Institute has ranked it as the 27th greatest thriller film of all time.
+The Shining is now considered to be a horror classic, and the American Film Institute ranked it as the 29th greatest thriller film of all time in 2001.